codex-team/hawk.api.nodejs/README.md

 # Hawk API

 ## Start API
-For deployment (both in production and in maiden), you can use Docker.
+For deployment (both in production and in development), you can use Docker.
 See Docker instructions [here](DOCKER.md).

 Also you can run Hawk API manually: